Review: Down to Chance, Pleasance Theatre

 However, these are minor quibbles in what is otherwise a deeply researched and measured piece of theatre.
 It captures the vulnerability of waiting and the immense responsibility of those who hold the microphone during a crisis.
 Down to Chance is a beautiful tribute to human resilience and a reminder that, even when the world is literally falling apart, a calm voice in the dark can soothe hearts and save lives.

 This production is currently being presented as a double bill alongside another short play, the hilarious Sorry (I Broke Your Arms and Legs).
 This pairing offers a full evening of storytelling, though the two pieces are very different in tone and subject matter.
 There is a discount for seeing both shows.
+You can read my review of Sorry (I Broke your Arms and Legs) here.

 Running Time: 70 minutes